NeuromatchAcademy/course-content/tutorials/writing-tutorials.md

 3. You familiarize yourself with existing tutorial templates to understand the format of [NMA tutorials](https://github.com/NeuromatchAcademy/course-content/tree/master/tutorials)
 4. Start with the coding of the tutorials (Only when you have finalised step 2! otherwise you'll have to redo a bunch of tutorials!)
    - This is important to minimise the amount of adjustment and doing/redoing required at a later stage.
 Iterating over step 2 in much detail is much more efficient than: creating code, then deleting whole exercises/tutorials and recoding new ones from scratch) if there is a mismatch.
-5 - Reiterate and refine 4 for small adjustments.
+5. Reiterate and refine step 4 for small adjustments.

 ## Structure of tutorials